swiftwasm/WasmKit/README.md

 #### Swift Package Manager

-You can use WasmKit as a [Swift Package Manager](https://www.swift.org/documentation/package-manager/) dependency.
+To use WasmKit in your package, add it as a [Swift Package Manager](https://www.swift.org/documentation/package-manager/) dependency.

 Run the following commands to add the dependency: